A Type 2 Makeover by the Freestyle Libre 14 Day System

 I was with [actress] Joey [King] recently and she has never really seen me do it; I guess I just do it randomly, and she knows I’m diabetic, but she never really asked a lot of questions about it.
 I’ve known her for 10 years, so it was really funny because she was like, in the make-up chair and I turned around, and she was kind of like, holding my arm and asked lovingly if I had ringworm on my arm.
 When I told her no and what my FreeStyle Libre does, she’s said, ‘That’s so cool, you’re like a robot.’
 It was so funny.
 We’re so silly with each other that it was definitely not any way offensive, or whatever.

-Part of the reason why CGMs like FreeStyle Libre are recommended is to help people with Type 2 reach their A1C goals without experiencing hypoglycemia (low blood sugar).
+Part of the reason why CGMs like FreeStyle Libre are recommended is to help people with type 2 reach their A1C goals without experiencing hypoglycemia (low blood sugar).
 Did it help you learn more about low blood sugar and how to identify it?

 For sure.
 When I started using this device, I was starting to take it seriously.
-I had all the tools I needed to try to really maintain good glucose levels, including insulin.
+I had all the tools I needed to try to really maintain good blood glucose levels, including insulin.
 I would inject too much insulin and still do sometimes by accident.
-Sometimes my body feels more resistant than other times, and so I would inject insulin and not eat that much, and so my glucose would be pretty even, but it wouldn’t go totally low.
+Sometimes my body feels more resistant than other times, and so I would inject insulin and not eat that much, and so my blood glucose would be pretty even, but it wouldn’t go totally low.
 Then, there are times when I would do the same exact thing or not inject as much insulin and would feel a low happening.
 Recently, I had a salad, and then I went to go run errands and when I was coming back from the store, I was like, “Oh God, I’m starting to feel it, I’m starting to feel it.”
-Then I tested my blood sugar and sure enough, I was going down to like 50 mg/dL.
+Then I tested my blood sugar and sure enough, I was going down to like 2.8 mmol/L50 mg/dL.